lukesukhanov/livestock-web/README.md

 <a name="readme-top"></a>

 ## About the application
-The frontend application for the livestock internet shop.<br />
+The frontend application for the livestock internet shop.
 <p>
+See also <a href="https://github.com/lukesukhanov/livestock">the main project page.</a>

 ## How to run the project
 Just open the index.html file.